atraxmantis/atraxmantis.github.io/_topic/ties_that_bind_demo.md

 We have re-recorded it in 2022 and are using this old piece as a benchmark for future recording and mixing.
 It was originally recorded with our vocalist, and is therefore melodically simpler than our current instrumental songs.

+* All guitar/bass are recorded as direct input (DI) Hi-Z.
-* There are 1-2 bass tracks.
+* There are 1-2 bass track DI.
 * The guitars are recorded as quad-track DI.
-* and 16 drum mics.
+* There are 16 drum mics.
 * 2-3 additional tracks are used for clean guitars or ornamentation.
+* All raw files catalogued, available as exported from DAW with 0 sync point.
+* Cubase session available if preferential.

-The final sound may completely change.
-However, our current preference for this rough mix has been created
+While this final sound may change drastically, our current preference for this rough mix has been created as listed:
 <a href="
 /topic/ties-that-bind-demo-notes">
-as listed in the notes page</a> ⚡.
+in the notes page</a> ⚡.